udexon/PhosWeb/PhosWeb_UI.md

 <!-- # Search Post Chat Pay (SPCP) &mdash; 4 Essential Functions of PhosWeb -->

-## From "No Code" Platforms to "Search Post Chat Pay": How Users and Developers may collaborate in Hybrid Free Software Start-up (HFSS) Ventures
+## From "No Code" Platforms to "Search Post Chat Pay": How Users and Developers may collaborate in Hybrid Free Software Start-up (HFSS) Ventures using PhosWeb

 1. PhosWeb differs from conventional web development in: